kumarshantanu/lein-docbkx/README.md

     :dev-dependencies [lein-docbkx "0.1-SNAPSHOT"]

-You may specify Docbook source and output directories in project.clj - *.xml files are picked:
+You may optionally specify Docbook source and output directories in project.clj - *.xml files are picked:

     :docbkx-source-path "docbook-src"  ; default is "docbkx-src"
-    :docbkx-target-path "docbook-out"  ; default is "out"
+    :docbkx-target-path "docbook-out"  ; default is "target"

 ### Workaround for [Leiningen bug #244](https://github.com/technomancy/leiningen/issues/244)